FraniukasSneideris/SQL--Analyzing-Student-Performance/README.md

 ### Exam Rank vs. Hours Studied taking Hours of Sleep and Exam Score into account
 ![image](https://github.com/user-attachments/assets/a3a5c522-2453-4f62-a918-144ae4f6e476)
 The data for this visualization comes from the third query result(`student_exam_ranking`).
-- In general, we see that the more the student sleeps, the higher attendance, more sleep hours and therefore better ranks.
-It makes perfect sense, and shows the importance of sleep in students performance.
+- In general, we see that the

 The only problem with this data and visualization, is that the third query limits the results to only 30 rows.
 What if we would like to see the trends with all the rows?